a2kohli/cse15l-lab-reports/lab3_report.md

 I found the information about this command line option at [freecodecamp](https://www.freecodecamp.org/news/grep-command-in-linux-usage-options-and-syntax-examples/#:~:text=Grep%20is%20a%20useful%20command,a%20powerful%20command%20to%20use.)

-Examples of commands and their output has been shown below.
+Examples of commands and their output have been shown below.

 ```
 Command - grep -i "one" ./technical/government/About_LSC/Comments_on_semiannual.txt